microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/v1.0/docs/Microsoft.Graph.DeviceManagement.Enrollment.md

 Update the properties of a onPremisesConditionalAccessSettings object.

 ### [Update-MgDeviceManagementDeviceEnrollmentConfiguration](Update-MgDeviceManagementDeviceEnrollmentConfiguration.md)
-Update the properties of a deviceEnrollmentWindowsHelloForBusinessConfiguration object.
+Update the properties of a deviceEnrollmentPlatformRestrictionsConfiguration object.

 ### [Update-MgDeviceManagementDeviceEnrollmentConfigurationAssignment](Update-MgDeviceManagementDeviceEnrollmentConfigurationAssignment.md)
 Update the properties of a enrollmentConfigurationAssignment object.